WorldHealthOrganization/smart-immunizations/input/pagecontent/index.md

 Implementation content, as well as a complete offline copy of this implementation guide can be found on the [Downloads](downloads.html) page.

 Note that the content of this implementation guide is draft material that has not yet been tested or validated for use in production environments.

+#### Clinial Quality Language
+This Implementation Guide makes use of [Clinical Quality Language](https://cql.hl7.org/) for the decision support artifacts including the PlanDefinitions and Measures.
+They are used to express how a calculation should occur and can be used with a CQL engine in order to process the decision or indicator directly from the applicable FHIR resources.